 Reducing Zinc in Stormwater: What’s Working in the Northwest?September 17, 2014

-PPRC has just released a short video documenting some of the ways businesses are successfully reducing zinc pollution in their stormwater.
+PPRC’s short video documents ways businesses are successfully reducing zinc pollution in their stormwater.
 Why the focus on zinc?
 Because a number of Northwest businesses are discharging concentrations that lie above state benchmarks for this metal.

 Zinc comes from diverse industrial sources.
 “It’s a tricky one to chase around and capture,” says Al Cairns, Environmental Compliance Officer at the Port of Port Townsend.
 Businesses are looking for both proven and innovative solutions to solving their zinc problems.
 And that’s where PPRC comes in.
 Our video shows three kinds of solutions: source control, Low Impact Development, and other filtration options.